GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ## Overview

-The Opportunity Management APIs will allow authorized users to submit and request Opportunities data.
+The Opportunity Management API will allow authorized users to submit and request Opportunities data.

 **Note:** The specifications on this page are for a soon to be released API.
 Check back here or be in contact with IAE for the release date and testing session.